 Europe has integrated.
 But the unsettled spaces of Wider Europe are significantly less democratic, less secure, and less aligned with the West than some years ago.
 Russia's forceful annexation of the Crimean region of Ukraine, and its active support for armed separatists in other Ukrainian regions, are the most dramatic but by no means the only examples of this challenge.
 The U.S. and its European allies should reengage to help stop backsliding and to project stability.
 Successes in this region-secure energy production and transit, more effective democratic governance grounded in the rule of law, progress against corruption and trafficking, peaceful resolution of conflicts, more confident and prosperous market economies-could resonate significantly across the post-Soviet space and into the broader Middle East, and enhance the region's potential as a strategic bridge.
 Failure to deal with the region's problems risks dysfunctional energy markets, destabilizing competition and confrontation among both regional and external actors, festering separatist conflicts, and greater transnational challenges, the negative consequences of which could spill over into Europe, Eurasia, and the Middle East.
+While much progress depends priover into Europe, Eurasia, and the Middle East.
 While much progress depends primarily on the people of the region, much also depends on the nations of the West.

-over into Europe, Eurosia, and the Middle East.
-While much progress depends primarily on the people of the region, much also depends on the nations of the West.
 The next 2-3 years are critical for setting out the long-term patterns of managing the future development of the Arctic region.
 As Arctic ice melts, Arctic states and other major economic powers, such as Japan and China, are increasing efforts to exploit energy resources and fisheries, open shipping routes, and variously reinforce a commercial, military and coastal security presence.
-All this is taking place across the backdrop of a fragile geophysical environment already degraded in many areas and disproportionately subject to the effects of global warming.
+All this is taking place across the head when of a fragile good purpose progressing dependent of the first good part of the progression of the progre the backdrop of a fragile geophysical environment already degraded in many areas and disproportionately subject to the effects of global warming.
 The United States and its North American and European partners need to set forth a comprehensive approach to the Arctic, backed at high level, to address key interests and prevent potential future crises before the melting ice brings differing national agendas into conflict.

 Energy discoveries in the Eastern Mediterranean could offer the transatlantic partners a way to clear the many blockages in the region, including the Cyprus problem, to create a basis for significant offshore development.
-There is significant potential for more effective U.S.-EU efforts in energy research

 There is significant potential for more effective U.S.-EU efforts in energy research and development.
 Joint efforts to advance clean coal technologies and carbon capture, storage and sequestration could not only benefit the transatlantic partners; China and India will continue to use coal, so changes to coal production techniques could have significant global impact.
 Aligning standards on safe nuclear energy would also lift global standards.
 Consideration might be given to a U.S.-EU Clean Energy Bank and Transatlantic Energy Innovation Fund.
 The Clean Energy Bank, which would be open to others, would underwrite the risks of developing new, commercially viable technologies.
 It would help commercialize new technologies, some of which might be developed under the Innovation Fund.
 That fund would support joint research and development to accelerate the introduction of new technologies for electric mobility (car technology, batteries, infrastructure); super smart grid; renewable energy development and deployment; carbon capture and storage; and energy efficiency.
-Such agreements would allow the EU and United States to pool scarce research resources, encourage faster and broader roll out of new technologies, and rapidly develop common standards for new technologies for further dissemination.
+Such agreements would allow the EU and United States to pool scarce research resources, encourage faster and broader roll out of new technologies, and rapidly develop common standards for new technologies for further dissemina-